 Interesting questions often precipitate (good) academic research.
 A great question is “why does Disneyland not make you pay for each ride”.
 This is the setup for Walter Oi’s examination of pricing back in 1971.
 Oi asks “If you were the owner of Disneyland, should you charge high lump sum admission fees and give the rides away, or should you let people into the amusement park for nothing and stick them with high monopolistic prices for the rides?”
-(Oi, 1971, page 76)
+(Oi, 1971, page 76).
+A fee (here for admission) followed by a vairable usage fee (here per ride) is a two-part tariff.
+Thus we can discuss Two-Part Tariffs and Disneyland.

 The paper is interesting from a theory perspective and does have a real-world tie in to IBM’s old pricing scheme.
 That said, it doesn’t do a great job of explaining Disney’s choice to have a single admission fee.
 A two-part tariff as the theory recommends “is rarely observed” (Oi, 1971, page 93).
 Disney certainly don’t do this type of two part pricing.
 He gives some explanations, the possibility of resale (not a big problem for Disney), high transaction costs, or freight expenses.
 Transaction costs, the hassle of charging for each ride would have been considerable before smartphones or even magic bands.
 Still Disney could probably logistically relatively smoothly now do a two-part tariff but still don’t.
 I’m sure the explanation has a psychological element but Oi doesn’t go there.